- About Us

 When a patient comes to Sheltering Arms outpatient physical or occupational therapy with reports of a tingling in one hand, we first determine where the nerve is being pinched.
 The location of the tingling gives us the first clue as to where the problem is located.
 This information, along with the results of other special tests we complete, helps us identify where the nerve is being pinched.
 Once we know the origin of the tingling sensation, our therapists can begin treatment to reduce and hopefully eliminate the discomfort.

-If you experience any of the above issues or have an impairment of the wrist or hand, click here to learn more about the types of treatments we offer, or call us at (804) 764-1000 to schedule an appointment with one of our hand therapists.
+If you experience any of the above issues or have an impairment of the wrist or hand, click here to learn more about the types of physical therapy treatments we offer, or call us at (804) 764-1000 to schedule an appointment with one of our hand therapists.